-In consultation with the supervisory committee chairperson, the student selects additional faculty as potential members of their supervisory committee and personally discusses with each individual the basis for their selection and the individual's willingness to serve on the committee.
+In consultation with the supervisory committee chairperson, the student selects additional faculty as potential members of his or her supervisory committee and personally discusses with each individual the basis for his or her selection and the individual's willingness to serve on the committee.
 Once this informal process has been completed, the student initiates a "Request for Supervisory Committee," which is submitted to the department's Director of Graduate Studies for approval.
 This form is available on the Graduate School website.
 When approval is granted, the form is forwarded to the Graduate School by the department graduate office for final action by the Dean of the Graduate School.